This incredible slow cooker beef stroganoff is packed full of flavor and has amazing tender pieces of beef that just melt in your mouth.

-It’s important that you use a cheaper cut of meat like rump or blade.
-This low-quality choice of meat is because we’re cooking the beef for a very long time, using a tender cut like beef tenderloin is not only expensive but will fall apart not long into cooking.
+The low-quality choice of meat is perfect because we’re cooking the beef for a very long time.
+Using a tender cut such as beef tenderloin is not only expensive but will fall apart not long into cooking.

 This dish reheats surprisingly well so if you find yourself needing a quick and easy lunch, then the leftovers of this dish work perfectly well.

-If you want to see how to do this delicious stroganoff recipe, then be sure to check out the video below.
+If you want to see how to do this delicious beef stroganoff recipe in the slow cooker, then be sure to check out the video below.
 It will take you through everything there is to preparing and cooking this tasty dinner dish.

 Slow Cooker Beef Stroganoff Recipe